juxt/yada/dev/resources/examples/pre/ResourceState.md

-REST is about resources which have state, and representations that are negotiated between the user agent and the server to transfer that state.

 While it is possible to explicitly specify the body of a response, doing so assumes you are prepared to format the content according to the negotiated content-type.